-Remember last year when everyone was talking about the Royal wedding?
+Do you remember a few years back when everyone was talking about the Royal wedding?
 I saw grown men stop their day to watch these nuptials.
-I was so annoyed, I thought it was so stupid.
-Who are these people, who cares?
-It all seemed so pompous and full of ritual, yet still empty and void of any actual meaning.
+I was so annoyed; I thought it was so stupid.
+Who are these people, and who cares?
+It all seemed so pompous and full of ritual, yet empty and void of any actual meaning.

-You see most of us Americans we don’t really get the whole Monarchy thing.
-The idea of princes and princesses, kings and queens is something that most children enjoy in the early years, but as they get into school, this idea of American freedom and Independence takes root.
 Some adults like to enjoy the spectacle and the “romance” of the whole thing, but if they were put under the rule of a king or a queen, we would see that independent streak raise its head, and the “romance” would disappear faster than a toupee in a hurricane.

-Either He is your king (master), or You are.
+Either He is your king (master) or you are (Matthew 6:24).
 Both perspectives cannot exist at the same time.
 One will always kill the other.
-In my experience, very few people let Christ sit on the throne of their lives and they never truly submit to Him and order their lives according to the direction of His Kingdom.
+In my experience, very few people let Christ sit on the throne of their lives.
+They never truly submit to Him and order their lives according to the direction of His Kingdom.

-But He has also promised us that His path is not the easy one but a road filled with difficulties and hardships.
-It is, in fact, those challenges that He uses to refine us into the person he planned us to be all along.
+But He has also promised us that His path is not the easy one but a road filled with difficulties and hardships (Matt 7:14).
+It is, in fact, those challenges that He uses to refine us into the person He planned us to be all along.